 About Divvi Up

 Applications such as web browsers, mobile applications, or websites generate data.
 Normally they would just send all of the data back to the application developer, but applications using Divvi Up will split the data into two anonymized and encrypted shares and upload each share to different data share processors that do not share data with each other.
 This way only minimal information about the original data is revealed to either processor.
 Each processor then aggregates its data shares into a partial sum.
-The partial sums can then be combined into a final aggregation, permitting useful statistics over the whole body of data while revealing minimal information about individual participants.
-This system is based on the Prio and Poplar protocols developed at Stanford by Henry Corrigan-Gibbs and Dan Boneh.
+The partial sums can then be combined into a final aggregation, permitting useful statistics or averages over the whole body of data while revealing minimal information about individual participants.
+This system is based on the Prio protocol developed at Stanford by Henry Corrigan-Gibbs and Dan Boneh.

 How it works